-O'Leary Peak Trail is a 9.7 mile moderately trafficked out and back trail located near Flagstaff, AZ that offers scenic views and is rated as moderate.
+O'Leary Peak Trail is a 9.7 mile moderately trafficked out and back trail located near Flagstaff, Arizona that offers scenic views and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 off road driving

 I'd prefer a hike that you cannot drive too.

 for me it was difficult but i like it.

 The view at the top is gorgeous, however the hike itself is a little mundane in visual appeal.
 For training/ trail running purposes, this is a great hike, though.